DjangoGirls/tutorial/en/django_forms/README.md

 The nice thing about Django forms is that we can either define one from scratch or create a `ModelForm` which will save the result of the form to the model.

-This is exactly what we want to do: we will create a form for our `Post` model.
+This is exactly what we want to do: we will create a form for our `BlogPost` model.

 Like every important part of Django, forms have their own file: `forms.py`.